x

 • at least € 211 million of complementary funding raised for LCAP implementation

-• over 2 900 km (30%) of Danish coastline is climate-resilient by the project end
+• over 2 900 km (30%) of Danish coastline is more climate-resilient by the project end

-• development, improvement or adoption of at least 20 decision support tools and methods (of which about 10 are digital), including novel citizen and stakeholder engagement methods, and improved data for decision-making e.g. to assess the impacts of heat and droughts in CCA
+• development, improvement or adoption of at least 20 decision support tools and methods including novel citizen and stakeholder engagement methods, improved data for decision-making, e.g. to assess the impacts of heat and droughts in CCA, a uniform methodology for calculating consumption-based CO2e emissions and a coherent monitoring system regarding the progression of the LCAPs

-• at least 2.5 million citizens are directly informed about LIFE ACT and its objectives, consistent with the population of the 27 partner municipalities
+• at least 2.5 million citizens are directly informed about LIFE ACT and its objectives, considering the population of the 27 partner municipalities as well as dissemination and replication activities

 • establishment or improvement of local partnerships, resulting in a large outreach and general awareness raising of local associations, companies, utility companies and citizens, and at least 95 local organisations